 Genetic counseling is recommended for people with a family history of homocystinuria who want to have children.
 Prenatal diagnosis of homocystinuria is available.
 This involves culturing amniotic cells or chorionic villi to test for cystathionine synthase (the enzyme that is missing in homocystinuria).

-If there are known gene defects in the parents or family, samples from chorionic villus sampling or amniocentesis can be used to test for these defects.
+If there are known gene conditions in the parents or family, samples from chorionic villus sampling or amniocentesis can be used to test for these defects before a baby is born.

 Alternative Names